ShargHayat518/CCC-PONG/README.md

 Group Name: Calgary Coding Chads

 This is a modded pong game.
 Each member of the group created one mod to add into the game.
+Run final-pong.py to play.

 1. Anro's mod: Created moving buff wall which gives the player/opponent to splash each other with freaky RGB lights.
 (Default Wall Color = Yellow, Player wall color = Green, Opponent Wall Color = Red).
 The wall buff has a randomized direction.